felippecaso/asana-data-studio/README.md

 Connector uses the [tasks
 api](https://asana.com/developers/api-reference/tasks).

-I'm not currently maintaining the connector nor the integration with Asana, but you can still try it out in Google Data Studio using Connector ID **AKfycbzT9AbvEMujSov_uABS0E9__4STRlm8lC9E0atzkN0Z** in the Developers section of your [data sources](https://datastudio.google.com/datasources/) page.
+I'm not currently maintaining the connector nor the integration with Asana, but you can probably still try it out in Google Data Studio using Connector ID **AKfycbzT9AbvEMujSov_uABS0E9__4STRlm8lC9E0atzkN0Z** in the Developers section of your [data sources](https://datastudio.google.com/datasources/) page.